 Table 1 demonstrates the progress made by the signatories in improving the energy efficiency of set-top boxes.
-Data from 2021 continues to follow the four previous year-over-year reductions in energy consumption of new devices.
-This trend is illustrated in Table 1 by the 64% drop from 2012 to 2021 in the weighted average TEC for Non-DVR units.
-As reported in the Progress on Other Efficiency Commitments section below, such Non-DVR devices are also replacing high-energy DVR devices in facilitating whole-home systems that provide content to multiple devices without the need for multiple set-top box units throughout the home.
+The weighted average TEC for Non-DVR units has fallen by an average of 63% from 2012 to 2022, as illustrated in Table 1 below.
+As reported in the Progress on Other Efficiency Commitments section below, Non-DVR devices are replacing high-energy DVR devices in facilitating whole-home entertainment systems that provide content to multiple devices without the need for multiple set-top box units throughout the home.